LoganDing/TensorBoard_For_Beginners/README.md

 # Tensorboard_Example

-Example of how to use Tensorboard in TensorFlow
+Example of how to use TensorBoard in TensorFlow

 # Setup